miguelgfierro/sciblog/README.md

 Additional comments
 ==================================================
 To work with disqus comments you have to get your DISQUS_API_KEY and DISQUS_WEBSITE_SHORTNAME.
 They can be obtained https://disqus.com/api/applications/

+If you want to thank me, please do it.
+You can write a poem emphasizing my wonderful qualities or get a tattoo with my amazing face (here you will find my [face](http://miguelgfierro.com/about/)).
+I also accept cash.
+You can send an email to my personal assistant hoaphumanoid@gmail.com.